 Those wishing to submit a proposal for an ASSA Workshop should follow the ASSA Workshop application guidelines and use the Workshop Program application form, which change each year and indicate the program year.

-The call for proposals is issued in April/May each year and closes in September.
+The call for proposals is issued in May each year and closes in October.
 Decisions on the outcomes of the applications are usually communicated to applicants before the end of the year.